PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 \subsubsection{Function Type Signature Inference}

 Function type signature inference is a task of inferring the number and primitive types of the arguments of a function.
 To evaluate the quality of instruction embeddings in this task, we select EKLAVYA, an approach proposed by Chua et al.~\cite{Chua17EKLAVYA}.
-It is based on a multi-layer LSTM (Long Short-Term Memory) network and uses word2vec as the instruction embedding method.
+It is based on a multi-layer GRU (Gated Recurrent Unit) network and uses word2vec as the instruction embedding method.
 According to the original paper, word2vec was pre-trained with the whole training dataset.
-Then, they trained an LSTM network to infer function type signatures.
+Then, they trained a GRU network to infer function type signatures.

 In this evaluation, we test the performances of different types of embeddings using EKLAVYA as the downstream application.
-Since the original model is not an end-to-end model, we do not need an embedding layer between instruction embeddings and the LSTM network.
-We replaced the original word2vec in EKLAVYA with one-hot encoding, Instruction2Vec, Asm2Vec, and \codename, as shown in \autoref{figure:BITE and EKLAVYA}.
+Since the original model is not an end-to-end model, we do not need an embedding layer between instruction embeddings and the GRU network.
+We replaced the original word2vec in EKLAVYA with one-hot encoding, Instruction2Vec, Asm2Vec, \codename-M, \codename-MC, and \codename, as shown in \autoref{figure:BITE and EKLAVYA}.

 Similarly, in order to evaluate the generalizability of the trained downstream models, we used very different training and testing sets (the same datasets described in Section~\ref{subsubsec:gemini}).